rschristopher/rschristopher.github.io/src/criticisms/index.md

 # Criticisms

-There is a lot of criticism of Bitcoin, and yet throughout all the noise, it's nearly impossible to find critics that understands
+There is a lot of criticism of Bitcoin, a lot, especially from media and so-called experts, and yet despite the constant criticism, it's nearly impossible to find critics that understand
  Bitcoin, let alone demonstrates that understanding.
+In practice if these critics were right,
+ Bitcoin should have been dead years ago.
+And yet the quality of the criticisms haven't seemed to improve.
+It is noise that seems to just get louder.

 !!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"